Solid Gold Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Near-average protein.
 Below-average fat.
 And near-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the flaxseed, peas and pea protein (contained in other recipes), this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the peas, pea protein, flaxseed and lentils, this looks like the profile of a kibble containing a moderate amount of meat.

-Solid Gold Dog Food is a plant-based kibble using a moderate amount of named meats and meat meals as its main sources of animal protein, thus earning the brand 4.5 stars.
+Solid Gold Dog Food is a plant-based kibble using a moderate amount of fish, lamb or chicken meals as its main sources of animal protein, thus earning the brand 4 stars.